MicrosoftDocs/customer-insights/ci-docs/data/activities.md

 [!INCLUDE [consolidated-sku](./includes/consolidated-sku.md)]

 Customer activities are actions or events performed by customers.
 For example, transactions, support call duration, website reviews, purchases, or returns.
 These activities are contained in one or more data sources.
-With Customers Insights, consolidate your customer activities from these data sources and associate them with customer profiles.
+With Dynamics 365 Customer Insights- Data, consolidate your customer activities from these data sources and associate them with customer profiles.
 These activities appear chronologically in a timeline on the customer profile.
 Include the timeline in Dynamics 365 apps with the [Customer Insights Timeline Integration](activities-in-d365-timeline.md) or the [Customer Card Add-in](customer-card-add-in.md) solution.

 ## Prerequisites